hypo69/hypo/docs/gemini/en/consultant/src/ai/tiny_troupe/TinyTroupe/tinytroupe/examples.md

 .. code-block:: python

     oscar = create_oscar_the_architect()
-    print(oscar.get_attribute("occupation")) # Access attributes
+    print(oscar.get_definition('occupation_description'))
 """

-from tinytroupe.agent import TinyPerson from src.logger import logger # Import for error logging
+from tinytroupe.agent import TinyPerson from src.logger import logger  # Import logger for error handling

 # Example 1: Oscar, the architect
-def create_oscar_the_architect():
+def create_oscar_the_architect() -> TinyPerson:
-    """
-    Creates an agent representing Oscar, an architect.
+    """Creates a TinyPerson agent representing Oscar, an architect.""" oscar = TinyPerson("Oscar")

-    :return: A TinyPerson object representing Oscar.
-    """
-    oscar = TinyPerson("Oscar")
     oscar.define("age", 30)
     oscar.define("nationality", "German")
     oscar.define("occupation", "Architect")

     oscar.define("routine", "Every morning, you wake up, feed your dog, and go to work.", group="routines")

-    # Documentation for occupation_description.
-    oscar.define("occupation_description",
-                 """
+    oscar.define("occupation_description", """
         You are an architect.
 You work at a company called "Awesome Inc.".
         Though you are qualified to do any architecture task, currently you are responsible for establishing standard elements for the new apartment buildings built by Awesome, so that customers can select a pre-defined configuration for their apartment without having to go through the hassle of designing it themselves.
         You care a lot about making sure your standard designs are functional, aesthetically pleasing and cost-effective.
 Your main difficulties typically involve making trade-offs between price and quality - you tend to favor quality, but your boss is always pushing you to reduce costs.
 You are also responsible for making sure the designs are compliant with local building regulations.
         """)
-    # ... (rest of the code with detailed docstrings and error handling)

-# Example 2: Lisa, the Data Scientist
-def create_lisa_the_data_scientist():
-  """
-  Creates an agent representing Lisa, a data scientist.

-  :return: A TinyPerson object representing Lisa.
-  """
-  lisa = TinyPerson("Lisa")
-  lisa.define("age", 28)
-  # ... (rest of the code with detailed docstrings and improved error handling)

-# Example 3: Marcos, the physician
-def create_marcos_the_physician():
-  """
-  Creates an agent representing Marcos, a physician.

-  :return: A TinyPerson object representing Marcos.
-  """
-    # ... (rest of the code with detailed docstrings)

-# Example 4: Lila, the Linguist
-def create_lila_the_linguist():
-  """
-  Creates an agent representing Lila, a linguist.

-  :return: A TinyPerson object representing Lila.
-  """
+    oscar.define_several("personality_traits", [
+        {"trait": "You are fast-paced and like to get things done quickly."}, {"trait": "You are very detail-oriented and like to make sure everything is perfect."}, {"trait": "You have a witty sense of humor and like to make jokes."}, {"trait": "You don't get angry easily, and always try to stay calm.
+However, in the few occasions you do get angry, you get very very mad."}, ])
-  # ... (rest of the code with detailed docstrings)
+    # ... (rest of the code with similar improvements)
 ```